sourcegraph/careers/job-descriptions/software-engineer.md

 To create a product that serves the needs of all developers, we are building a diverse remote-first team that is distributed across the world.
 Sourcegraph is an equal opportunity workplace; we welcome people from all backgrounds and communities.

-We have product-market fit and strong revenue growth.
 If you are passionate about making the world better through software, come join us!

 ### About the role